2022 CONCACAF W Championship: Qualified teams for the 2023 FIFA Women's World Cup

-Qualified teams for Summer Olympics and CONCACAF W Gold Cup
+Qualified teams for the 2024 Summer Olympics and the 2024 CONCACAF W Gold Cup

-The following two teams from CONCACAF will qualify for the 2024 Summer Olympic women's football tournament and the 2024 CONCACAF W Gold Cup.
-In addition to the winner of the W Championship (United States), the winner of a CONCACAF Olympic play-in between the second and third-placed teams of the W Championship will also qualify.
+The following two teams from CONCACAF qualified for the 2024 Summer Olympic Women's football tournament in France, and the 2024 CONCACAF W Gold Cup in the United States.
+In addition to the winner of the W Championship (United States), the winner of a CONCACAF Olympic play-off between the second and third-placed teams of the W Championship also qualified.